 - Overall, motorcycles account for 14% of all traffic fatalities, even though they only make up three percent of registered vehicles

 - Approximately one-third of accidents are the result of driving under the influence with 20 percent involving excessive speeding

 - All-important helmets reduce head injury risks by 69 percent and death by close to 50 percent

 - Warm weather states have a higher fatality rate for motorcyclists

 - The average age of those who lost their lives was 43 in 2016, bringing the 40-and-older age demographic to 54 percent of all fatalities

-Safety Comes in Simply Being Seen
+Safety in Being Seen

 Many drivers who have been in an accident involving a motorcycle claim that they “did not see” the motorcyclist, even though their engines are much louder than a car’s.
 Most motorcycle accidents involve cars making left turns while cyclists attempt to split lanes with a larger vehicle.

 Regardless of age or choice of bike, traveling by motorcycle presents risks that require proactive measures by not only cyclists but everyone sharing the road.

 THIS IS A GENERAL DISCUSSION OF LAW AND IS NOT INTENDED TO BE LEGAL ADVICE.
 FOR ANY LEGAL QUESTIONS PLEASE CONTACT OUR OFFICE AND SPEAK TO AN ATTORNEY.